The Geography of Memory: A Pilgrimage Through Alzheimer's

 100 Years of Poetry Magazine

-"Little Blessing for My Floater," published in Poetry in 2004, has been chosen for the anthology celebrating Poetry's first 100 years: The Open Door: 100 Poets, 100 Years of Poetry.
+"Little Blessing for My Floater," published in Poetry in 2004, was reprinted in the anthology celebrating Poetry's first 100 years: The Open Door: 100 Poets, 100 Years of Poetry, 2012.
 Poetry magazine is the premier magazine publishing poetry in the United States, the first publisher of such poets as T. S. Eliot and Wallace Stevens.
-The volume is now available.
+The volume is available from Amazon or Barnes and Noble.

 Opposed to Indifference

-In the spring of 2012 artist Ed Colker has issued a portfolio of vignettes in collaboration with 11 poets, including Jeanne, whose poem, "A Sign" appears in the folio.
+In the spring of 2012 artist Ed Colker issued a portfolio of vignettes in collaboration with 11 poets, including Jeanne, whose poem, "A Sign" appears in the folio titled Opposed to Indifference.

-The first scene of "Inventing Montana," a two-act play, is forthcoming in the journal, Relief in fall, 2012.
+The first scene of "Inventing Montana," Jeanne's two-act play, was reprinted in the journal, Relief in fall, 2012.
 The entire script is available from Dramatic Publishing.

 Jeanne's reflection on Produce Junction and recipe for scalloped potatoes appear in The Spirit of Food.
 It was reprinted in The Other Journal in 2011.
 Hear Steve Shoemaker's November 2010 interview with Jeanne and editor, Leslie Leyland Fields, on public radio.